-Through a parental transition program our employees are supported prior to and while on parental leave to enable them to be both informed and connected throughout this important stage of their careers.
-Managers and employees maintain continued focus on career development both during and on return from leave, and employees are partnered with a mentor that has previously been on parental leave to provide guidance and support before, during and after leave where desired.
-Keeping in Touch Days provide employees the opportunity to stay connected with important business updates and transitioning advice.
-Stockland

-We also offer to all employees Work|Life Links, an online resource and advisory service that helps employees find suitable solutions and providers to support them in balancing their work and parental commitments.
+Our parental transition program supports our people before and during their parental leave to help them stay informed and connected throughout this important stage of their careers.
+Managers and employees maintain continued focus on career development during this time.
+Additionally, employees are partnered with a mentor that has previously been on parental leave to provide guidance and support where desired and Keeping in Touch Days provide our people with the opportunity to stay connected with important business updates and transitioning advice.
+We also offer to all of our people Work|Life Links, an online resource and advisory service that helps our people find suitable solutions and providers to support them in balancing their work and parental commitments.
 Work|Life Links assists individuals with information and support regarding any type of dependent care, health and lifestyle service.